How to Make Italian Coffee In A Moka

-3. I got very little amount of coffee
+3. I got a very little amount of coffee

 If you’ve pressed the coffee into the funnel it hasn’t had space to go out.
-You should also have used too less water, Ot maybe the filter is dirty so it has to be checked and eventually changed.
+You should also have used too little water, or maybe the filter is dirty so it has to be checked and eventually changed.

-These days it is quite simple to find a moka pot in every store also outside of Italy even if way too expensive than buy a moka pot in Italy.
-You can save a few quids by using Amazon where you can select the brand you want (I strongly recommend Bialetti because it’s been the first one to make the moka pot), the size you want and also the budget you want to spend.
-Here a selection of ideas from Amazon.
+These days it is quite simple to find a Moka pot in every store also outside of Italy even if way too expensive than buying a Moka pot in Italy.
+You can save a few quids by using Amazon where you can select the brand you want (I strongly recommend Bialetti because it’s been the first one to make the Moka pot), the size you want and also the budget you want to spend.

-If you make your beans by yourself, then the basic moka pot rule is to use a grind slightly finer than drip not as fine as espresso.
-If you buy your coffee beans then you’ve to buy coffee ground specifically made for the moka.
-There are a few Italian brands you can take as an example, all available on Amazon: Illy, Lavazza, Kimbo, Pellini.
+If you make your beans by yourself, then the basic Moka pot rule is to use a grind slightly finer than drip not as fine as espresso.
+If you buy your coffee beans then you’ve to buy coffee ground specifically made for the Moka.
+There are a few Italian brands you can buy on Amazon, here are our suggestions:

 What’s the difference between a moka pot and a coffee machine?